Generic selectors

 Neom Stadium

 The Neom Stadium is part of a larger project to build a new city in Saudi Arabia, Line Mega City.
-Saudi Arabia have grand plans for the Neom Stadium and the pitch is going to be situated hundreds of metres above ground level.
+Saudi Arabia has grand plans for the Neom Stadium, and the pitch will be situated hundreds of metres above ground level.
 The official bid stated:

 “Neom Stadium will be the most unique stadium in the world.
 With a pitch situated more than 350 meters above ground, stunning vistas, and a roof created from the city itself, the stadium will be an experience like no other.”